 - An email address to send an (optional) payment confirmation to

-BPAY doesn’t get involved anywhere, so if a payment recipient only accepts BPAY, you’re out of luck.
-But I imagine the majority of payees could be used with the service.
+BPAY doesn’t get involved anywhere, so if a payment recipient only accepts BPAY, then you should consider using B2Bpay instead.

 How a RewardPay payment works for you and the recipient